hypnosisfoundation/documentation/docs/litepaper/index.md

 ### Proof-Of-Identity (PoI)

-## What makes us different than the competitors
+## What makes us different from the competitors

 Below are some features that make Hypnosis unique among market-competitors.